-If you are a low income earner and earn at least 10% of your income from employment or carrying on a business and make a 'non-concessional contribution' to your superannuation, you may be eligible for a Government co-contribution of up to \$500.
+The Government co-contribution is designed to boost the superannuation savings of low and middle-income earners who earn at least 10% of their income from employment or running a business.
+If your income is within the thresholds listed in the table below and make a 'non-concessional contribution' to your superannuation, you may be eligible for a Government co -contribution of up to \$500.

-In 2017/18, the maximum co-contribution is available if you contribute \$1,000 and earn \$36,813 or less.
-A lower amount may be received if you contribute less than \$1,000 and/or earn between \$36,814 and \$51,812.
+In 2018/19, the maximum co-contribution is available if you contribute \$1,000 and earn \$37,697 or less.
+A lower amount may be received if you contribute less than \$1,000 and/or earn between \$37,697 and \$52,697.